Iowa: Prehistory

-When American Indians first arrived in what is now Iowa more than 13,000 years ago, they were hunters and gatherers living in a Pleistocene glacial landscape.
-By the time European explorers and traders visited Iowa, American Indians were largely settled farmers with complex economic, social, and political systems.
+When Indigenous peoples of the Americas first arrived in what is now Iowa more than 13,000 years ago, they were hunters and gatherers living in a Pleistocene glacial landscape.
+By the time European explorers and traders visited Iowa, Native Americans were largely settled farmers with complex economic, social, and political systems.
 This transformation happened gradually.
-During the Archaic period (10,500 to 2,800 years ago), American Indians adapted to local environments and ecosystems, slowly becoming more sedentary as populations increased.
+During the Archaic period (10,500 to 2,800 years ago), Native Americans adapted to local environments and ecosystems, slowly becoming more sedentary as populations increased.

-More than 3,000 years ago, during the Late Archaic period, American Indians in Iowa began utilizing domesticated plants.
+More than 3,000 years ago, during the Late Archaic period, Native Americans in Iowa began utilizing domesticated plants.
 The subsequent Woodland period saw an increased reliance on agriculture and social complexity, with increased use of mounds, ceramics, and specialized subsistence.
 During the Late Prehistoric period (beginning about AD 900) increased use of maize and social changes led to social flourishing and nucleated settlements.

 The arrival of European trade goods and diseases in the Protohistoric period led to dramatic population shifts and economic and social upheaval, with the arrival of new tribes and early European explorers and traders.
-There were numerous Indian tribes living in Iowa at the time of early European exploration.
+There were numerous native American tribes living in Iowa at the time of early European exploration.
 Tribes which were probably descendants of the prehistoric Oneota include the Dakota, Ho-Chunk, Ioway, and Otoe.
 Tribes which arrived in Iowa in the late prehistoric or protohistoric periods include the Illiniwek, Meskwaki, Omaha, and Sauk.